GabsEdits/gxbs.dev/content/blog/posts/my-time-with-vitepress.md

 ## Conclusion

 It's been over three months since I delved into VitePress, and I have no regrets.
 I haven't encountered any serious issues with VitePress, and it supports all the features we enjoy with both Vite and Vue.
 The intresting part is that it hasn't even reached a stable release yet (as of the time of writing, it's on version `1.0.0-rc.45`)!
-I highly recommend anyone to try VitePress, whether you're coming from Zola/Jekyll, and especially if you're still using VuePress (spoiler: VitePress is waaay better).
+I highly recommend anyone to try VitePress, whether you're coming from Zola/Jekyll, and especially if you're still using VuePress (spoiler: <spoiler>VitePress is waaay better</spoiler>).

 Lastly, I want to thank the team at VitePress for making such a good project. **Looking forward to the stable release!**